mimimukherjee/EnvironmentAutomation/workshops/environment-automation/LabGuide201.md

   ![](images/201/7.png)

-- Run the terraform apply to configure the applications on this environment.
+- Run `terraform apply` to configure the applications on this environment.

   `terraform apply "plan.out"`